113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dt>CF_APP_NAME (required)</dt>
    <dd>The name of the cf application to be created.</dd>
    <dt>-u <i>URL</i> (optional)</dt>
    <dd>The route of the application.
-If not specified, the route is set by Bluemix automatically based on your app name and default domain.</dd>
+If not specified, the route is set by {{site.data.keyword.Bluemix_notm}} automatically based on your app name and default domain.</dd>
    <dt>-d <i>DESCRIPTION</i> (optional)</dt>
    <dd>Description of the application.</dd>
    <dt>--no-start (optional)</dt>